 Linalool as an anti-convulsant

 This study investigated the effects of Linalool in regard to the ability to prevent seizures.
-Linalool blocks certain receptors that which the immune system’s main excitatory neurotransmitter.
+Linalool blocks some of the receptors which are the immune system’s main excitatory neurotransmitters.

 This could infer that linalool may have a role to play as an anti-convulsant, perhaps offering a future role in epilepsy research.

 The analgesic, or pain killing effects of linalool has been found to help reduce pain in certain situations.
 This may help with the pain killing benefits of cannabis.

 Linalool plays a key role in pain release.